Bamboo Grove

 Bamboo is a misunderstood plant; many people think it is a tree as it is so strong and flexible, but in fact, bamboo comes from the grass family.
 Due to the bamboo plant’s inherent nature, having bamboo products or a bamboo plant in your home is considered auspicious for your home.
 We really love to have many bamboo items in the home, such as spun bamboo, bamboo glasses, and bamboo straws.

-My father’s Great Uncle, Dr. Floyd A. McClure, was considered the lead U.S Expert on Bamboo for the United States during his lifetime.
+My father’s Great Uncle, Dr. Floyd A. McClure, was considered the lead U.S. expert on Bamboo for the United States during his lifetime.
 Dr. Floyd Mc Clure was an honorary research associate at the National Museum of Natural History in Washington DC for over 40 years.

-It was Uncle Floyd that gave our family the bamboo we had growing in our home in Wisconsin.
+It was Uncle Floyd who gave our family the bamboo we had growing in our home in Wisconsin.
 In fact, the bamboo stalk started to grow so tall that we had to cut it down eventually.
 I guess you can say in a way that Bamboo is in my blood and the blood of my ancestors, so no wonder I love bamboo and bamboo products so much.

 Spun Bamboo